FAU-LAP/NOMAD-CAMELS/docs/instruments/keithley_237/keithley_237.md

 ![img_2.png](k237_img_2.png)\
 Here you can change the device settings like compliances, averages, integration time, etc.\
 **Make sure you set the correct connection type (typically local VISA) and the correct resource name!**\
-The communication settings can be changed as well and are device dependant
+The communication settings (baud rate, terminators, etc.) can be changed as well and are device dependant.

 # Usage
 ## Source Types